Lake Norcentra Project

 - Fire Pit – restoration and enlargement of the fire pit located on the bluff near Palmer Hall

 Design Refinement.
-The design team will refine proposals from the charette and prepare budget projections over the course of the summer.
-A final plan will be submitted to the college trustees at their October meeting for their input and approval.
+The design team will refine proposals from the charette and prepare budget projections over the course of the summer and fall.
+A final plan will be submitted to the college trustees at their January 2015 meeting for their input and approval.

-The Alumni Association and Thrivent Financial will host a Lake Norcentra Volunteer Day on Saturday, June 14.
-Alumni, friends, and local residents are invited to assist with cleanup of the area surrounding Lake Norcentra.
-Volunteers will be raking, trimming, removing fallen trees, and making the area look great for summer.
-Breakfast and lunch will be provided.
-Please register so organizers can plan appropriately.
+The Alumni Association and Thrivent Financial hosted a Lake Norcentra Volunteer Day on Saturday, June 14, 2014.
+Alumni, friends, and local residents assisted with cleanup of the area surrounding Lake Norcentra.
+Volunteers raked, trimmed, removed fallen trees, and made the area look great for summer.
+Breakfast and lunch was provided.
+Another Lake Norcentra Volunteer Day will be planned for the spring of 2015.

 Additional information and photos are posted regularly on a Lake Norcentra Facebook page.
 Be sure to “like” the page for regular updates.